How to Take Care of a Short-Haired Guinea Pig

 • Your guinea pig does not eat or drink ...

-In this situation you should calmly explore your guinea pig and touch them to see if any specific area of the body hurts.
-Although they are docile animals, they easily stress and shriek in a shrill way.
+In this situation, you should calmly explore your guinea pig and touch them to see if any specific area of the body hurts.
+Although they are docile animals, they easily stress and shriek in a shrill way when in distress.

 What does my guinea pig need?

 From time to time, and especially if they get very dirty, it is also important to wash your guinea pig in warm water with baby soap.
-Dry them with a towel, and never with a hairdryer.
+Dry them with a towel, and never with a hairdryer, as the noise can stress them and the heat can harm their skin.

-One of the most common problems with guinea pigs is overgrown teeth, which can only be prevented by always having hay at their disposal, which should be high quality, greener and longer.
+One of the most common problems with guinea pigs is overgrown teeth, which can only be prevented by always having hay at their disposal.
+The hay should be high quality, greener, and longer to ensure effective dental wear.

 Wounds can become infected, so be sure to clean them with betadine.
-If they are very deep you should also go to an expert.
+If they are very deep, you should also go to an expert.
+A veterinarian may prescribe antibiotics or other treatments to help with healing.

 Guinea pigs also regularly suffer from stress, usually around the time when you adopt them.
-You should avoid noise, aggressive companions or incomplete diets.
+You should avoid noise, aggressive companions, or incomplete diets.
+Providing a stable and quiet environment can significantly reduce stress levels, leading to a healthier and happier guinea pig.

 If you want to read similar articles to How to Take Care of a Short-Haired Guinea Pig, we recommend you visit our Basic care category.